shahank42/TextPilot/README.md

 (yes, that is an alternative client for WhatsApp Web)

+I'm too poor to buy a VPS and host this, so I'm releasing this as a self-hostable solution that you can run on your own machine :-)

 If you wanna try it out, run with:

 ```bash
 docker compose up -d --build
 ```

+It'll take some time to build since it's using Puppeteer, takes around 5 minutes for a fresh build for me.

+Make sure porrd 4173 and 3000 are not being used on your device while you run the container!

+Once the container is up and running, go ahead and visit https://localhost:4173/whatsapp where you should get a QR code.

+(NOTE: If the QR Code isn't getting scanned by WhatsApp on your phone, try switching the website theme to light theme and it should work)

+Wait while the syncing takes place, and you should be presented with the chat screen.

 ## What's working